MercerK/SuperGoatLandWiki/docs/plugins.md

 - Blocklocker.
 Allows the player to protect chests/doors with a sign.
 - Death Chests.
 When you die, your items go into a death chest.
 This is locked to you and no one else.
-- Dynmap.
+- Bluemap.
 A web interface of the currently explored world: https://map.supergoat.land.
 - Essentials.
 Provides 1 home.
 This is the only source of command teleportation.
 - Lands.
 Players can claim their land.
 This is completely optional, as our community does not grief/steal.
 - Harbor.
 A balanced mechanism to support multiple players sleeping, instead of the entire server.
-- Mythical Trinkets.
-Custom items.
 - Portals.
 Allows us to setup waypoints between fixed locations.

+**Please note**: We don't keep this page updated with the latest features from certain plugins.
+If you wish to learn more about a plugin, we recommend you check out their documentation.

 ## Advanced Armor Stands